The Rooadmap to a Successful Brand + Website – Phase 1: Discovering Your Brand's Indentity

 So moving on to step three.
 Do your research and set your target audience.

 The biggest mistake I see people make when setting their target audience is saying that everyone is their target audience, well that is completely not true.
 You want to relate to the customers by sharing common values and interests.
 When your target audience is very broad it is hard for people to relate to it.
-People are able to relate to things that are more niche, and they feel like, “Wow I also experienced that”, “Oh my goodness I can definitely relate to that”, but it cannot be broad.
+People can relate to things that are more niche, and they feel like, “Wow I also experienced that”, “Oh my goodness I can relate to that”, but it cannot be broad.

 So take some time to think about your target audience and decide if it fits this will help set the right tone for your campaigns and get the most results.
 Make sure to keep this information handy.